-When it comes to the discussion of the ‘greatest of all time’ in the Hip-Hop hall of fame, Nas is often amongst a handful of elite artist that invariably almost universally cracks any true Hip-Hop Heads’ top five list.
-As a expert lyricist, master storyteller and seasoned showman the Queensbridge veteran is widely regarded by fans and music industry contemporaries alike to be an emcee’s emcee, and your favorite artist’s favorite artist.
-As a emcee who’s discography includes eleven solo albums, several collaboration albums and mixtapes far too numerous to all list here spanning over the course of a rocky but, nonetheless illustrious twenty plus year long career; Nasir Jones is often lauded as one of all time greats to ever pick up the mic and revered as a true living legend in the game.
-So when it was finally announced that after a six year hiatus, a series of many, many delays and pushed back release dates I was extremely elated to hear that Nas would finally be dropping his 11th album this year in 2018.
-However, this excitement was quickly dampened when it was announced Kanye West would single handedly helm the project and be the only sole producer featured on the entire album.
-While I tried my best to keep a neutral ear, as well as an open mind; my fears where quickly confirmed that sonically, Nasir would be a severe step backwards not only from the mature subject matter and elegant production featured on his previous effort Life Is Good but, a complete diversion from that heard on previous releases in his catalog as well.
+That being said, when it comes to the discussion of the ‘greatest of all time’ in the Hip-Hop hall of fame, Nas is often amongst a handful of elite artists that invariably almost universally cracks any true Hip-Hop Heads’ top five list.
+As an expert lyricist, master storyteller and seasoned showman the Queensbridge veteran is widely regarded by fans and music industry contemporaries alike to be an emcee’s emcee, and your favorite artist’s favorite artist.
+As an emcee whose discography includes eleven solo albums, several collaboration albums and mixtapes far too numerous to all list here spanning over the course of a rocky but, nonetheless illustrious twenty-plus year-long career; Nasir Jones is often lauded as one of the all-time greats to ever pick up the mic and revered as a true living legend in the game.
+So when it was finally announced that after a six-year hiatus, a series of many, many delays and pushed back release dates I was extremely elated to hear that Nas would finally be dropping his 11th album this year in 2018.
+However, this excitement was quickly dampened when it was announced Kanye West would single-handedly helm the project and be the only sole producer featured on the entire album.
+While I tried my best to keep a neutral ear, as well as an open mind; my fears where quickly confirmed that sonically, Nasir would be a severe step backward not only from the mature subject matter and elegant production featured on his previous effort Life Is Good but, a complete diversion from that heard on previous releases in his catalog as well.

-Nasir comes after a near six year absence of Nas releasing music, and follows his last endeavor, 2012’s critically acclaimed Life Is Good.
-A project which many critics and fans alike believed signaled a more mature and reflective direction for the Queensbridge veteran’s music; as he reflected over the loss of his marriage with his estranged wife and singer Kelis, his daughter Destiny Jones maturing into a young adult, lamenting over the various ups and downs throughout the course of a two decade plus year long career.
+Nasir comes after a near six-year absence of Nas releasing music and follows his last endeavor, 2012’s critically acclaimed Life Is Good.
+A project which many critics and fans alike believed signaled a more mature and reflective direction for the Queensbridge veteran’s music; as he reflected over the loss of his marriage with his estranged wife and singer Kelis, his daughter Destiny Jones maturing into a young adult, lamenting over the various ups and downs throughout the course of a two decade-plus career.
 The album also marked a turning point for Hip-Hop as well, as one of the genre’s most celebrated and lauded figures also embraced the title of becoming an elder statesmen and a guiding force within the genre; as well a graceful embracing of age in a genre that is increasingly obsessed with youth and dismissive of its pioneers.
 Needless to say, after such critical claim and praise from fans and critics alike the bar was set astronomically high for Nas to follow up such a heartfelt, personal and intimate project like Life Is Good.
 Simply put, with an artist coming from a pedigree such as Nas’ having dropped numerous classic albums many fans have been expecting what should easily be yet another classic album to add to an already illustrious catalog.
-Nasir unfortunately is not that album.
+Nasir, unfortunately, is not that album.

-However, this initial momentum and glimmer of promise is quickly doused by the constant reminder that this album is unfortunately very much a Kanye West helmed project.
+However, this initial momentum and glimmer of a promise are quickly doused by the constant reminder that this album is unfortunately very much a Kanye West helmed project.
 West delivers what are at best, boring, generic sounding beats; and at their worst manifest as downright annoying and excruciatingly irritating.
 Exhibit A being the album’s second track ‘Cops Shot the Kid’.
-This song is perhaps best summed up as a text book example of wasted potential, because it’s a track that could have easily been the most explicit opportunity for Nas to deliver a dose of gripping, deep cutting social commentary.
-Especially in a post Black Lives Matter era and under the current abysmal state of affairs under a unrelenting Trump administration.
-For a adept lyricist and world class storyteller such a joint should have a been a unmissable slam dunk for an artist like Nas.
-An absolute home run that could have easily been knocked out the park and near impossible to mess up.
-Instead, due to the ‘genius’ beat misdirection under Kanye West what the audience gets is a near three minute song where a two second vocal sample from Slick Rick’s classic track ‘A Children’ Story’ repeating “the cop shot the kid” is repeated on a continuous loop again, and again, and again for the entirety of the the song’s run time.
+This song is perhaps best summed up as a textbook example of wasted potential because it’s a track that could have easily been the most explicit opportunity for Nas to deliver a dose of gripping, deep cutting social commentary.
+Especially in a post-Black Lives Matter era and under the current abysmal state of affairs under an unrelenting Trump administration.
+For an adept lyricist and world-class storyteller such a joint should have been an unmissable slam dunk for an artist like Nas.
+An absolute home run that could have easily been knocked out of the park and near impossible to mess up.
+Instead, due to the ‘genius’ beat misdirection under Kanye West what the audience gets is a near three minute song where a two-second vocal sample from Slick Rick’s classic track ‘A Children’ Story’ repeating “the cop shot the kid” is repeated on a continuous loop again, and again, and again for the entirety of the song’s run time.
 The song is easily the absolute worst, most annoying piece of production Nas has ever rapped over during the course of his entire career.
-Additionally, the song only features one verse from Nas himself, the second being a uninspired set of bars from Kanye ’slavery was an choice’ West.
+Additionally, the song only features one verse from Nas himself, the second being an uninspired set of bars from Kanye “slavery was a choice” West.
 However, personal politics aside, West who has never been very eloquent, nor particularly savvy or well versed when discussing social commentary just sounds out of place on the track.
 This odd choice is only made all the more confusing being that it’s one of only two songs featured on the album which actually contain vocals from West.
-Sadly, what could have been the album’s stand out track discussing the topic of police brutality and violence in America is unfortunately squandered by poor execution in the production department, West’s bumbling attempt at social commentary and plainly stands out as one of the albums peak moments of disappointment and lost opportunity.
+Sadly, what could have been the album’s stand out track discussing the topic of police brutality and violence in America is unfortunately squandered by poor execution in the production department, West’s bumbling attempt at social commentary and plainly stands out as one of the album’s peak moments of disappointment and lost opportunity.

 Nasir is currently available on digital platforms as well to stream on Tidal, Spotify, Apple Music, Prime Music and iTunes.
 Physical copies on vinyl, cassette and CD are available and can be purchased exclusively on Nas‘ own official website.